transferwise/pipelinewise/docs/installation_guide/encrypting_passwords.rst

           37376232313836613939636434303863333035653534633533333739303137323034
     dbname: "fx"

-4. When importing the project YAML files into PipelineWise you will need to provide the path to the file with the password (the one that you created in the first step) using the ``--secret`` command line option.
+4. When importing the project YAML files into PipelineWise, you will need to provide the path to the file with the password (the one that you created in the first step) using the ``--secret`` command line option.
 For example if you have a sample project in ``pipelinewise_samples`` you will need to run: